MicrosoftDocs/quantum-docs/articles/learn-how-the-resource-estimator-works.md

 ```
 :::image type="content" source="media/resource-estimator-time-diagram.png" alt-text="Diagram showing the number of T factory invocations during the runtime of the algorithm.
 There's also a table with the breakdown of the number of T factory copies, number of T factory invocations, T states per invocation, etc.":::

 Consider the example shown in the time diagram.
 Since the T factoy runtime is 57 microsecs, the T factory can be invoked a total of 54 times during the runtime of the algorithm.
 One T factory produces one T state, and to execute the algorihtm you need a total of 800 T states.
 Therefore, you need 15 copies of the T factories executed in parallel.
-The total number of T factory copies is computed as $ \frac{\text{T states} ⋅ \text{T factory duration}{\text{T states per T factory}⋅\text{algorithm runtime}}=\frac{800 ⋅ 57,200 ns}{1 ⋅ 3,161,600 ns}=15$.
+The total number of T factory copies is computed as $ \frac{\text{T states} ⋅ \text{T factory duration}}{\text{T states per T factory}⋅\text{algorithm runtime}}=\frac{800 ⋅ 57,200 ns}{1 ⋅ 3,161,600 ns}=15$.

 > [!NOTE]
 > In the time diagram, each blue arrow represents the total number of copies of the T factory repeatedly invoked.